-Rotterdam offers prime access to markets in the UK and Germany, and has always been one of the main centres of the Netherlands' shipping industry.
+Rotterdam offers prime access to markets in the UK and Germany, and has always been one of the main centres of the Netherlands’ shipping industry.
 Among the major companies headquartered in the city are Robeco, Unilever, and Shell Downstream.
 Pfizer, ABB Group, and Procter & Gamble are among those companies whose regional headquarters are in Rotterdam.
-With the city's high economic profile, no one can afford to ignore the benefits of ocean freight transportation to Rotterdam.
+With the city’s high economic profile, no one can afford to ignore the benefits of ocean freight to Rotterdam.

-- Port of Rotterdam The port of Rotterdam offers access to the heart of Western Europe, including the Ruhr region, via the Scheldt, Meuse, and Rhine rivers.
+The port of Rotterdam offers access to the heart of Western Europe, including the Ruhr region, via the Scheldt, Meuse, and Rhine rivers.
 The port of Rotterdam is run by the Port of Rotterdam Authority, and handles nearly 550 million tons of goods each year.
 It is the largest port in Europe.